ComScore

 • Time Commitment: 20 minutes

-• Why We Love It: <30 minutes, kid-friendly, beginner-friendly
+• Why I Love It: <30 minutes, kid-friendly, beginner-friendly

-Hearts, stars, horseshoes and the gang are teaming up with chewy, cinnamon-y cookies for the cookie of our childhood dreams.
-(Psst: Did you know you could buy a bag of *just* the Lucky Charms marshmallows?)
+Hearts, stars, horseshoes and the rest of the gang are teaming up with chewy, cinnamon-y cookies to create the dessert of your childhood dreams.
+Press some extra marshmallows into the tops of the cookies for an Insta-worthy finish.

-• Why We Love It: gluten free, special occasion–worthy, crowd-pleaser
+• Why I Love It: gluten free, special occasion-worthy, crowd-pleaser

 18. Baileys Mint Chocolate Cream Pie